woile/woile.github.io/posts/automating-deployment-with-commitizen.md

 Try commitizen and check the [repo][cz]!

-We aim for simplicity, trying to make this process as simple as possible, but the tool is quite flexible.
+We aim for simplicity, trying to make this process as simple as possible, but the tool is quite flexible, explore it, and see if it fits for your use cases.

 > Hey, hello 👋
+>
 > If you are interested in what I write, follow me on [twitter][santiwilly]
 >